cartesi/rollups-examples/frontend-console/README.md

 --input    Input index
 ```

-If the `url` parameter is absent, the console application will use a default value of "http://localhost:4000/graphql", which provides connectivity to a local Cartesi Node.
+If the `url` parameter is absent, the console application will use a default value of "http://localhost:4000/graphql", which provides connectivity to the local Cartesi Node.

 ### Validating notices and executing vouchers